iiitv/algos/CONTRIBUTING.md

 * Define `tester` code only in `main` routine.
 * Use meaningful variable names and comments.
 * No profanity.
+* Use external libraries only when no other solution is possible/plausible.

 <a name="points"></a>